tccoin/docker_images/slam/README.md

 ### Memory leak when running `roscore`?
 Use ulimits config of docker to limit the number of file descriptor.
 This is fixed by adding `ulimits` to `docker-compose.yml`.
 Detail information can be found here: https://answers.ros.org/question/336963/rosout-high-memory-usage/.

+### `g++: internal compiler error: Killed (program cc1plus)` (AKA. out of memory)

+To take full advantage of all CPU cores, this image will try to use 16 jobs to compile the libraries.
+However, this may cause an out-of-memory problem, especially when compiling OpenCV.
+In that case, you can change all `-j16` to `-j4` or even `-j1` to save memory.
+Another option is to add swap partition.
+See more discussion here: [make -j 8 g++: internal compiler error: Killed (program cc1plus)](https://stackoverflow.com/questions/30887143/make-j-8-g-internal-compiler-error-killed-program-cc1plus)